Growing Organic Roses

 Organic roses are fun and easy to grow.
 We just need to understand their four basic requirements: sun, water, feeding and pruning.

 Full sunlight is best, although some varieties still perform well in less sunlight.
 If you do not have a lot of sun in your garden, the experts at your local independent nursery will be able to recommend varieties better suited for your location.
 Another advantage you gain by visiting independent nurseries is that they usually offer selections of roses that are not available at the big box stores.
-Also, I have experienced that they are usually more knowledgeable about roses in general
+Also, I have experienced that they are usually more knowledgeable about roses.

 Providing roses with the correct amount of water is very important.
 Please do not use sprinklers to water your roses, even in the morning!
 I have seen too many diseased roses that have been watered this way.
 Try to pay close attention to the wetness of your soil.
 Water if it is dry to the touch two inches below the soil surface.

 Higher quality soil will be better able to retain water.
 Rich soils consist of a variety of organic components such as redwood, compost, peat moss and organic fertilizers.
 Wet the soil to the point that it looks and feels saturated at a depth of six inches.
 People often make the mistake of watering too frequently and not deeply enough.
-This approach will promote shallow root growth, which will make your rose plants less drought tolerant and susceptible to drought stress more quickly.
+This approach will promote shallow root growth, which will make your rose plants less drought tolerant and susceptible to drought stress.

 Deep roots, encouraged by deep watering, have access to more water, primary nutrients, and minerals and will support the production of more blooms in general.
 Deep roots also develop a more productive association with endo-mycorrhizae.